Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we explore a new research direction: leveraging the internal knowledge of LLMs to augment symbolic provers.
-As a first step, we introduce \approach{}, a framework that extracts proof strategies from LLMs and formalizes them as lemmas in Rocq.
-These lemmas are then integrated with symbolic provers such as CoqHammer, enabling them to tackle a broader range of theorems.
-Our extraction pipeline analyzes LLM-generated proof trajectories over a training set of theorems: for each theorem, the LLM is prompted to produce a step-by-step natural language proof, which is subsequently summarized and formalized into lemmas with corresponding proofs.
-We also employ a standard agentic repair approach to address errors during formalization.
+We introduce \approach{}, a framework that extracts proof strategies from LLMs and formalizes them as lemmas in Rocq.
 Empirical results demonstrate that, on open-source Rocq projects for software verification, \approach{} increases the success rate of CoqHammer by \evalres{}.

-As the first step towards this direction, our current approach has multiple limitations.
-For example, the ratio of successfully formalized and proved NL steps is not high; the extract lemmas may be redundant and provide little help; we only extract lemmas but not new definitions and proof tactics, which may be needed in representing various strategies internally used by the LLMs.
-Nevertheless, the results suggest the current preliminary approach already achieve significant improvement, suggesting that the direction is promising and calling for more future work in this direction.

-Finally, we would like to point out that our work is also valuable in understanding how LLMs work, a fundamental research question regarding LLMs.
+We would also like to point out that our work is also valuable in understanding how LLMs work, a fundamental research question regarding LLMs.
 A standard approach towards this question is to build various interpretable symbolic models to approximate the behavior of the LLMs.
 Our approach provides a means to approximate an LLM in a symbolic prover.
 If, with potential future work, the enhanced symbolic prover could achieve a similar performance with LLMs, this provides a potential explanation of how LLMs conduct formal proofs.